Session: Merit Is Not a Strategy: Why Women Are Taught to Avoid Power, Money, and Visibility

 Bio

-Tom Shemesh is a Berlin-based RevOps leader and founder with over 10 years of experience working across leadership, operations, and go-to-market teams in B2B SaaS.
-Her work focuses on how organizations scale, how decisions are made, and how power, visibility, and communication shape careers in tech.
+Tom Shemesh is a Berlin-based founder, mentor, and operator with over 10 years of experience working across leadership, operations, and go-to-market teams in B2B SaaS.

-She brings a pragmatic, experience-driven perspective to leadership and career growth, with a strong interest in making invisible dynamics explicit and actionable.
+She brings a pragmatic, experience-driven perspective to scaling organizations and developing people, with a focus on making complex, often unspoken challenges more visible and actionable.